 2/2 The end-result being a cut down of simulation times, faster load times and an all around performance increase of the platform.
 Thank you for not only your patience, but understanding.HotspotRF

 Once we’ve completed this work on our infrastructure, we’ll be sure to make an official announcement on Twitter and our blog of our completion.
-Until that point, just be mindful that we’re actively working to not only restore performance, but to increase it.
+Until that point, just be mindful that we’re actively working to not only restore performance but also to increase it.